Children & Families

 Criminal Code and Other Legislation (Mason Jett Lee) Amendment Bill 2019

 DefeatedThis bill was defeated at the second reading — the main debate on its principles.
-It cannot proceed further.This bill sought to introduce mandatory minimum prison sentences for the murder of children and create a new offence of 'child homicide'.
-Named after Mason Jett Lee, a child who was killed, it aimed to align Queensland's sentencing with other Australian states.
+It cannot proceed further.This bill sought to introduce mandatory minimum prison sentences for the murder of children and create a new criminal offence of 'child homicide'.
+Named after Mason Jett Lee, a toddler who was killed, it aimed to ensure sentencing for child deaths reflects community expectations and aligns with other Australian jurisdictions.
 The bill was defeated at the second reading and did not become law.

 Working with Children (Risk Management and Screening) and Other Legislation Amendment Bill 2018

-Passed (amended)This bill became law after being modified during debate.This bill implements a 'No Card, No Start' policy requiring all workers in child-related employment to hold a valid blue card before commencing work.
-It also modernises the blue card application process, creates a register to monitor home-based care services, and expands the list of offences that disqualify people from working with children.
+Passed (amended)This bill became law after being modified during debate.This bill implements Queensland's 'No Card, No Start' policy, requiring everyone to hold a blue card (working with children clearance) before starting child-related work.
+It modernises the blue card application process with online applications, creates a register of home-based care services to better monitor children's safety in foster care, kinship care and family day care settings, and expands the list of offences that permanently disqualify a person from working with children.

 National Redress Scheme for Institutional Child Sexual Abuse (Commonwealth Powers) Bill 2018